GregoryGreer/Gregory-S-Greer/README.md

 Who is Gregory S Greer

-A Seattle Area Software engineer that has worked in Windows and Linux.
-Most of my professional projects have been in C++.
+A Seattle Area Software engineer with experiance in Windows and Linux with extensive experiance in C++.

 # Software Engineer